slickframework/validator/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/slickframework/validator/master.svg?style=flat-square)](https://scrutinizer-ci.com/g/slickframework/validator?branch=master)
 [![Total Downloads](https://img.shields.io/packagist/dt/slick/validator.svg?style=flat-square)](https://packagist.org/packages/slick/validator)

-`Slick/Validator` is a simple library with useful input validators.
-It also has a `ValidatorChain` that can be used to combine different validators for one input.
+`Slick/Validator` is a set of input validation tools that can be used to check your input data.
+It also has the concept of _Validation Chain_ that can combine validators for a specifica validation.

 This package is compliant with PSR-2 code standards and PSR-4 autoload standards.
 It also applies the [semantic version 2.0.0](http://semver.org) specification.